-With more than 50,000 applicants per year, you might think that the University of Maryland—College Park admissions committee would want to create a fast-paced assembly line for application reviews that is 99% based on the hard numbers like GPA and SAT scores.
-Yet, in addition to those important data points and the 650-word Common App essay, prospective Terrapins are also asked to complete six short “Complete this Sentence” essays as part of a genuinely holistic admissions process.
-We’ll explore the UMD supplemental essays.
+With more than 56,000 applicants per year, you might think that the University of Maryland—College Park admissions committee would want to create a fast-paced assembly line for application reviews that is 99% based on the hard numbers like GPA and SAT scores.
+Yet, in addition to those important data points and the 650-word Common App essay, prospective Terrapins are also asked to complete six short “Complete this Sentence” University of Maryland supplemental essays as part of a genuinely holistic admissions process.
+Today, we’ll explore the UMD supplemental essays.

 (Want to learn more about How to Get Into the University of Maryland—College Park?
 Visit our blog entitled: How to Get Into the University of Maryland: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

-Applicants must complete each of the following fill-in-the-blank responses in 200 characters (max) each:
+Applicants must complete each of the following fill-in-the-blank responses in 650 characters (not words!) max each:

 There’s nothing wrong with simply naming a popular and/or exotic city if you wish, but don’t feel like that is your sole option with this essay.
 For example, you could travel to see a particular painting in an art gallery in Finland.
 You could travel through time to have a conversation with 19th century women’s right’s hero Elizabeth Cady Stanton.
 You could travel to Montana’s Upper Missouri River Breaks National Monument to dig for dinosaur fossils alongside paleontologists.
 There is no shortage of ways to create an answer that contains more depth and meaning than simply saying “Paris, because it has beautiful architecture.”